Constitutional Acupuncture in Eight Constitution Medicine: How Treatment Actually Works

 In Summary

-• Constitutional acupuncture in Eight Constitution Medicine targets the innate Zang-fu organ hierarchy rather than the patient’s current symptomatic state — making it structurally different from conventional acupuncture.
+• Constitutional acupuncture in Eight Constitution Medicine targets the innate Zang-fu organ hierarchy rather than the patient’s current symptomatic state — making it structurally different from conventional KTM acupuncture.

 • The treatment serves a dual function: it both treats the patient and confirms (or revises) the constitutional diagnosis through the patient’s observed response.